ZhengtongDu/zhengtongdu.github.io/_posts/2022-09-15-Data_Structures_I.md

 tags: [learning, data_structure]
 toc: true
 ---
+Just a note example, better way to learn it is watching course videos.

 # Lesson 01: ADTList Implementation

 ADT(Abstract Data Type)List: A set of objects together with a set of operations